 Robert Bachrach is Co-founder and Senior Vice President of eJoule since 2013.
-He retired after 22 years from Applied Materials in 2012
+He retired after 22 years from Applied Materials in 2012.
+Previously he was with the Xerox Palo Alto Research Center and a Consulting Professor at Stanford University for 18 years, and AT&T Bell Labs Murray Hill for 4 years.

-Robert Bachrach was Corporate Director of Technology and Manager of Strategic Technology and Productivity Programs at Applied Materials from 1991 to 2001.
-Robert Bachrach and his group were instrumental in the initiation of most new corporate business opportunities at Applied Materials from 1991, including AKT-CVD for Displays and Large Area Electronics, CMP, RTP, Metrology (PDC), Environmental, Facilitization, eServices, Track, and Wet Clean..
+Robert Bachrach was Applied Materials Corporate Director of Technology and Manager of Strategic Technology and Productivity Programs at Applied Materials from 1991 to 2001.
+He and his group were instrumental in the initiation of most new corporate business opportunities at Applied Materials from 1991, including AKT-CVD, PVD and Etch for Displays and Large Area Electronics, CMP, RTP, Metrology (PDC), Environmental, Facilitization, eServices, Track, and Wet Clean.
 From 1994 -1996 he was Corporate coordinator for 300mm Equipment Development.
-Robert Bachrach has contributed to the SEMI Standards activities for 300mm and he is the principal author of SEMI E35, Cost of Ownership Guideline.
+He has contributed to the SEMI Standards activities for 300mm and he is the principal author of SEMI E35, Cost of Ownership Guideline.

-In fall of 2001 Robert Bachrach joined the AKT Division, he help found in 1991, in connection with initiating a MEMS equipment business and contributed to revitalizing the division growth to a $B revenue by launching new initiatives, and promoting the acquisition of Applied Films.
-In 2005 he joined the newly formed Energy and Environmental Solution Group Solar Business Group.
+In fall of 2001 Robert Bachrach joined the AKT Division he help found in 1991 in connection with initiating a MEMS equipment business and contributed to revitalizing the division growth to a $B revenue by launching new initiatives for PVD, Display Inspection.
+In 2002, he restarted the AKT PVD business , first organically and then by promoting the acquisition starting in 2003 of Applied Films for Display PVD which was completed in 2006.

 Robert Bachrach is a Fellow of the American Physical Society and Sigma Xi,.
-He is also a member of the IEEE, American Vacuum Society, the Optical Society of America, The Materials Research Society, The Electrochemical Society..
+He is also a member of The Electrochemical Society, the IEEE, the Optical Society of America and has been a member of the American Vacuum Society and The Materials Research Society.
 Robert Bachrach has published 180 journal articles, 6 book chapters, has 25 patents, and edited a two volume book published by Plenum Press entitled, “Synchrotron Radiation Research: Advances in Surface Science”.
 He was a member of the editorial board of the International Journal of Crystal Growth and Characterization and Journal of Science Education and Technology.
 He was a member of the Exploratorium the Directors’ Council 1987-1992.

 As a member of the Technical Staff at Bell Laboratories, Murray Hill, New Jersey, from 1969 to 1973, his principal research involved materials characterization and optical studies of GaP and GaAs.
 This work determined all the factors responsible for the efficiency of GaP LED’s and the achievable limits.
 Projects also involved fabrication and studies of GaP:N green light emitting diodes and GaAs heterojunction lasers.
 This work led to the transfer to production of the LED technology and the use of LED’s in the Bell system.

 In 1973 Dr. Bacharch joined with Prof. F.C.
 Brown to initiate the synchrotron radiation research program at the Xerox Palo Alto Research Center.
-He contributed to the establishment of the Stanford Synchrotron Radiation Laboratory and has had an ongoing relationship.
-He was a Senior Member of the Research Staff at Xerox PARC and since 1978 he has been a Consulting Professor at Stanford University.
+He contributed to the establishment of the Stanford Synchrotron Radiation Laboratory and had an ongoing relationship until 1995.
+He was a Senior Member of the Research Staff at Xerox PARC and in 1978 became a Consulting Professor at Stanford University.
 He worked on the design, construction and installation of the “Grasshopper” soft X-ray monochromator at SSRL, sixteen of which monochromators are now in operation throughout the world.
-He has also contributed to numerous other instrumentation and facilities projects at SSRL aimed at enhancing research opportunities.
+He also contributed to numerous other instrumentation and facilities projects at SSRL aimed at enhancing research opportunities.

 Dr. Bachrach initiated the development of a wiggler-undulator based beam line at SSRL in 1980 through a Xerox/Stanford Participating Research Team and obtained the required $5M in funding and then managed the project.
 Beam Line Wunder represented the state of the art in synchrotron radiation facilities for soft X-ray science.